dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 #  Intro to Java

-## Assignment and reading due Thursday, January 28
+## Assignment and reading due Tuesday, January 25
-## First quiz on February 4

 ## Overview and Goals